joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 - [Figma](https://www.figma.com/): Powerful tool for UX and UI design.
 It has a web interface as well as desktop apps (internet connection required).
 It’s free for individuals.
 - [Photopea](https://www.photopea.com/): Free web editor for Sketch, Photoshop and Gimp files.
 The only editable export format is PSD, which may not be fully compatible for Sketch import.
+- [Gravit Designer](https://www.designer.io/): Free vector design app that runs on macOS, Windows, Linux, Chrome OS, or in the browser.

 ## For GitLabbers 🦊